ceford/cefjdemos-data-jdm-help-en/articles/menu-items/articles-archived-articles.md

 ## Description

-The Archived Articles Menu Item Type shows a customised list of articles ordered by date or title.
+The *Archived Articles* Menu Item Type shows a customised list of articles ordered by date or title.

 Archived articles are no longer published but are still stored on the site.
 Articles are Archived using the Articles list screen.
-Articles assigned to the 'Uncategorised' Category will not show in the Archived Article Menu Item.

 ### Common Elements